 Is garden maintenance the landlord’s responsibility, or the tenant’s?

-If you’ve ever had a flip through the state legislation, you’ve probably come out scratching your head, wondering who exactly is responsible for landscape property maintenance.
+If you’ve ever had a flip through the state legislation, you’ve probably come out scratching your head, wondering who exactly is responsible for landscape maintenance.
 It doesn’t do owners or tenants any favours when it comes to clarity on this point.

 Luckily, real estate experts, mowing companies and even government sites are summarily in agreement about what the status quo is.